trong0dn/TypingMaster/README.md

 # TypingMaster

-I am a slow typer, my max WPM (word per minute) is less than 100.
+I am a slow typer, my max WPM (word per minute) is around 40 WPM.
 So, I was going to write a web crawler to type quicker and "hack" speed-typing games for fun.
 After doing some research, I stumbled upon a [GitHub repository](https://github.com/HuakunShen/TypingMaster) that already had the script I intended to write.
 Rather than reinviting the wheel, I decided to fork my first project and improve upon it.